engineyard/ey-docs/pages/beta-intro.md

 # Engine Yard Early Access and Labs

-**Important!** Always test Early Access (Alpha or Beta) and Labs features very carefully in a development or staging environment.
+**Important!** Always test Early Access (Alpha or Beta) and Engine Yard Labs features very carefully in a development or staging environment.

 This feature is in **Beta**: